 4. Securing training operations

-Instructor-Led-Training and Virtual Instructor-Led Training requires many different processes performed by different people.
+Instructor-Led-Training and virtual Instructor-Led Training requires many different processes performed by different people.
 This creates vulnerabilities such as forgetting to book a classroom or making a mistake in an invoice.
 A Training Resource Management System provides secure processes through automated administration, real-time indicators and reporting, to prevent failures and adhere to international quality standards like the ISO29990.

 Ensuring global compliance in all the countries your company operates in is paramount, because rigidity of country regulations vary.
-Canada has the 1% training act, South Africa the Skills Development Act, France the CPF… Maintaining compliance requires access to precise data on your training investments, as well as automated processes to make sure you follow regulations.
+Canada has the 1% training act, South Africa B-BBEE or the Skills Development Act, France the CPF… Maintaining compliance requires access to precise data on your training investments, as well as automated processes to make sure you follow regulations.

 5. Sales and profitability